The-Animonculory/Modding-Resources/Mod Creation.md

 # Mod Creation
-- This guide is for those that want a clean modding and scripting environment (Skyrim Anniversary Edition).
+- This guide is for those that want to create, manage, and troubleshoot mods (Skyrim Anniversary Edition).

 # Table of Contents